You can do a lot to slow bone loss and

 absorb calcium.
 Calcium is found in many foods, including dairy products such as milk

-- Osteoporosis: Taking Calcium and Vitamin D
+- Healthy Eating: Taking Calcium and Vitamin D

 If you think you may not be getting enough calcium in your diet, check with your doctor about taking